MengaPierpaolo/MagicBus/README.md

 ## Notes
 1. Can be edited using Visual Studio 2015 Update 2, or VSCode 1.1
+2. Note: this uses EF to SQLite.  run: dotnet ef database update from the command line or use the package manager console to run: Update-Database

 ## Requirements
 ### Visual Studio